Willis Carrier: Legacy

 In 1930, Carrier started Toyo Carrier and Samsung Applications in Japan and Korea.
 South Korea is now the largest producer for air conditioning in the world.
 The Carrier Corporation pioneered the design and manufacture of refrigeration machines to cool large spaces.
 By increasing industrial production in the summer months, air conditioning revolutionized American life.
-The introduction of residential air conditioning in the 1920s helped start the great migration to the Sunbelt.
 The company became a subsidiary of United Technologies Corporation in 1980, and remained so until 2020, when it was spun off again as an independent publicly traded company.
 The Carrier Corporation remains a world leader in commercial and residential HVAC and refrigeration.
 In 2018, the Carrier Corporation had sales of $18.6 billion and employed 53,000 people.

+The Willis H. Carrier Total Indoor Environmental Quality Lab at the Syracuse University's Center of Excellence in Environmental and Energy Systems is named in his honor.
+The lab was established in 2010 with a donation from the Carrier Corp.

 Personal life

 Carrier met Edith Claire Seymour at Cornell and they married on August 29, 1902.
 Edith Claire Seymour died in 1912.
 He married Jennie Tifft Martin on April 16, 1913.
 She died in 1939.
 He married Elizabeth Marsh Wise of Terre Haute, Indiana on February 7, 1941.
 Carrier and all three of his wives are buried in Forest Lawn Cemetery in Buffalo, New York.
 Carrier fathered one child, Howard Carter Willis.
 He also adopted another two children from Jennie Martin, Vernon Gardner Carrier (1903–1985) and Earl Gardner Carrier (1905–1983).